 Moms take screenshots of their own friend's posts and mock them in mom groups.
 A Facebook pic of your child these days can be nerve wrecking.
 Because someone may say your dog is dangerous or that your child should not be wearing something.

 Another issue is shaming a mom who has commented out of concern.
 The other mother flips out, and her friends slam her.
 Both sides trade insults online because a Facebook post is that meaningful.
 Yelling at a stranger online will not change their opinion.

 If you perceive something as a safety concern its more respectful to send a private message.
 With, some settings on social media people cannot send a message to you if you're not friends.
 Hence the influx of stupid comments.
 Sure calling a mom out in the comments is a social flub but not worthy of drama.

 We have gotten so defensive we cannot even recognize when someone is trying to help us rather than shame us.
 Car seat safety is a touchy subject for a lot of moms.
 In many states are changing their laws to catch up with what car seat experts are saying.
 Many misconceptions exist, and car seats are hard to install.
 Do not be hard on parents, mistakes happen and people can learn.

 Someone who says your chest clip is loose or you should not wear a puffy coat may be a concerned parent.
 Still moms go ballistic before trying to gauge if the person is being rude.
 Sometimes a tip can appear rude.
 Even if someone appears rude doesn't mean they are wrong though.

-That blogger flew off the handle and shamed the mom who made a comment coming from a place of concern.
+A famous blogger flew off the handle and shamed the mom who made a comment coming from a place of concern.
+Her mom shaming rant went viral.
 She ended up making herself seem bad.